Contact

 Occasions on which the Firm participates in collective action are likely to be infrequent as one-to-one meetings are usually an effective means of drawing the attention of companies to the Firm’s concerns.
 Melqart will consider consulting and/or cooperating with other shareholders where such action is believed by the Firm to be in the best interests of the Firm’s clients and having considered potential conflicts of interest in relation to the Firm’s engagement.
 For example, the Firm may feel that a one-to-one discussion with an investee company is not achieving adequate progress or the matters are of such severity that a collective approach is considered to be the most effective way of influencing a company’s directors; prior to such participation the Firm will consider whether it is to the overall benefit of Melqart’s clients and that action outweighs potential adverse consequences that may arise from such involvement.

-The Firm aims to its conduct business according to the principle that it must at all times act in the best interests of its clients and manage conflicts of interest fairly, both between the Firm and its clients and between one client and another.
+The Firm aims to its conduct business according to the principle that it must at all times treat its client’s fairly and meet expected business standards of the relationship, including managing conflicts of interest fairly, both between the Firm and its clients and between one client and another.

 Melqart Asset Management (UK) Limited’s ESG Policy